What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Since a lot of performance issues are template based, this perhaps provides a helpful perspective, however the level of data they actually have is often so small that this is far from a statistically significant representation.
 Either way, exercise caution when looking at the GSC reports, as they are not exactly what they seem at first.

-At the very least, you should be able to benchmark performance and get a feel for the website's current standing, and if you feel the website might be a candidate to suffer from Google's page experience update.
+At the very least, you should be able to benchmark performance and get a feel for the website's current standing.

 PageSpeed Insights